WorldOfTanksMods/gneposis-wot/README.md

 ABOUT
 -----

 This is a Visualization Tool and Collection for the free MMO game World of Tanks.
+You can choose of the many mod pack of collection according to your preferences.

+By default it has the following new features:

+1. Clan Icons for Vehicle Marker: all province owner clans are included (current state: maintenance of 2012-06-12) plus WG and RED-R with wildcard

+Some of the mods which became default in the pack since it is widely used:

+1. Locastan's HD Minimap: high definition minimap
+2. Maximum Zoom Out: allows you to zoom out more than default

 You can browse the screenshots in the 'mods/(modpackname)' folder.